Welcome To USSSA Baseball!!!

 Open/select teams bring their own players.
 The team pays a set amount to the league for games and the team provides their own uniform, USSSA registration, and insurance.
 These teams are formed by private tryouts or invites by the managers.
 Teams in this division are placed into subdivisions based USSSA rankings from previous seasons.
 AA, AAA, minor or Majors.
 These are assigned by the directors at local, regional or state levels based on tournament wins/losses.
 Team Managers will vote to determine the number of league games played during the season.

 T-Ball (4U): These teams are put together by friends or the league.
 This is a pure learning the basics division.
 There is no score kept and the entire team plays offense and defense.

 6U Coach Pitch: This is a hybrid league.
+All players will register as a draft player.
+If you already have a team please put the manager's name andn team name if known when prompted.
 Teams may bring a full roster of players, a partial roster or a couple of players.
 Depending on the age and number of players on each roster we will divide into divisions.
 We work to keep this division competitive by grouping the teams by age and number of players on each team.
 One of the leagues will be a draft league where players are placed on teams.
 There is no try-out or draft for this league.
 The league is coach pitcher and adult catcher for all games.

 8U Coach Pitch is also a coach pitch except the pitch is overhand and from the mound.
 This is the age where draft and open/select are registered differently.
 The FYB board has chosen coach pitching in lieu of machine pitch to help the player develop a sense of how the ball moves with a pitcher's arm movement.
 This also allows for more hits and an exciting game for offense, defense and parents.